Can nuclear-armed Pakistan and India step back from the brink?

 The pilot, wing commander Abhinandan Varthaman, was in Pakistani military custody after his MiG 21 was shot down on Wednesday along the disputed border between the two countries.

-India's Prime Minister Narendra Modi now faces a crucial crossroads, experts said, to either hold back and seek to settle the dispute or to take further military action.
+India's Prime Minister Narendra Modi now faces a crucial crossroads, experts said, faced with either holding back and seeking to settle the dispute, or taking further military action.
 With elections in less than three months in India, hitting back at Pakistan could play well to nationalist sentiment — but it could also risk a full-blown war.

-"New Delhi is in a really tough spot now," said Michael Kugelman of the Wilson Center think tank.
+"New Delhi is in a really tough spot now," said Michael Kugelman, deputy director of the Asia Program at the Wilson Center, a Washington think tank.
 "Domestic political considerations make it very unlikely that India would want to de-escalate right now."

 Indian military aircraft crashes in Indian-controlled KashmirFeb.
 27, 201900:55